FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: Supplementary Visuals

 \section{Supplementary Visuals}

-To better illustrate the idea of our paper, we present \cref{fig:FERGI_flow_chart} showing a flow chart summarizing the pipeline the paper proposed and \cref{fig:example} showing an example of a strong AU4 activation in response to a low-quality image generation.
+To better illustrate the idea of our paper, we present \Cref{fig:example_AU4} showing an example of a strong AU4 activation in response to a low-quality image generation, and \Cref{fig:example_AU12} an example of a strong AU12 activation in response to a high-quality image generation.